Get the facts on Radon

 Because radon has no odor and cannot be detected by smell or taste in the air, you must test your home to find out if you have high levels.
 Utah Radon Services offers free testing that only takes a few days so we can quickly determine if you have a radon problem in your home.

-If radon levels are high, a radon removal or mitigation system may be recommended.
+If radon levels are high, a radon mitigation system may be recommended.
 In less than one day, using pipes and specialized equipment certified technicians install the system that will vent air from beneath your house and vent it outside, reducing the radon level in your home significantly.
 We guarantee that we can get your home below the WHO’s level of 2.7 pCi/L, and usually get it in the 1 range.